 Amanda Dollinger's practice centers on representing financial institutions in connection with structured product disputes.
 She has experience representing financial institutions in connection with residential mortgage-backed securities (RMBS), collateralized debt obligations (CDOs), and other structured financial products.
 As part of her practice, Amanda advises corporate trust departments in issues relating to representations and warranties in connection with RMBS and other claims arising out of the subprime mortgage crisis.

-Amanda is also a member of Jones Day's LIBOR (London Interbank Offered Rate) transition team focused on advising financial institutions on the legal and regulatory risks arising from the expected transition to alternative reference rates and on the implementation of remediation plans for the upcoming LIBOR transition.
+Amanda is a member of Jones Day's LIBOR (London Interbank Offered Rate) transition team focused on advising financial institutions on the legal and regulatory risks arising from the expected transition to alternative reference rates and on the implementation of remediation plans for the upcoming LIBOR transition.
 Amanda also advises clients regarding litigation and regulatory risks for issues relating to environmental, social, and governance (ESG) matters.

 Amanda maintains an active pro bono practice and has experience assisting clients in submitting immigration self-petitions under the Violence Against Women Act.

 Litigation and Regulatory Considerations and Risks for Financial Market Participants in a Post-Pandemic Society